 The Bottom Line

-President Trump has made it clear that he's not a fan of cryptocurrencies—especially Facebook's Libra.
-While Biden hasn't explicitly voiced support, he has been supportive of technological innovation throughout his career, a 2016 PAC accepted Bitcoin donations on his behalf, and many Democrats are supportive of cryptocurrencies.
+In this article on where do the presidential candidates stand on cryptocurrencies, we learned that President Donald Trump has made it clear that he's not a fan of cryptocurrencies—especially Facebook's Libra.
+While Former Vice President Biden hasn't explicitly voiced support, he has been supportive of technological innovation throughout his career, a 2016 PAC accepted Bitcoin donations on his behalf, and many Democrats are supportive of cryptocurrencies.

 If you're trading cryptocurrencies, ZenLedger can help you ensure that your taxes are properly prepared.
 You can easily connect all of your wallets and exchanges, aggregate transactions, calculate capital gains or losses, and auto-fill popular IRS forms, including Form 1040 Schedule D and Form 8949.
 You can even find tax loss harvesting opportunities!